-Abraham Lincoln, like most lawyers of his day, traveled the circuit to make a living, as most communities were too small to support resident lawyers.
-As a junior partner of John Todd Stuart and later, Stephen T. Logan, Lincoln primarily handled simple, low-paying cases.
-In 1844 Lincoln opened his own law practice in Springfield with William Herndon as his junior partner.
-Lincoln most likely handled civil cases in Logan County, but little is known of Lincoln’s legal work there because the court records were destroyed in an 1857 fire.
+In the meantime, Abraham Lincoln, a self-taught lawyer, passed the bar in 1836, and in 1837, he moved to Springfield, where he became a junior partner with John T. Stuart.
+Like most lawyers of his day, he traveled the circuit to make a living, as most communities were too small to support resident lawyers.
+Lincoln most likely handled civil cases in Logan County, but little is known of Lincoln’s legal work because the court records were destroyed in an 1857 fire.
 What is known is that his work in Logan County bolstered a very successful legal career and helped set the stage for later political successes.

 The first public sale of lots in Lincoln was held on August 29, 1853.
 Abraham Lincoln rode the train from Springfield, along with numerous prospective buyers.
-At the sale, ninety lots, ranging from $40 to $150 were bought by new prospective residents.
-The new town of Lincoln thrived, soon encompassing the old site of Postville and in 1855, Lincoln gained the county seat from Mt.
+At the sale, 90 lots, ranging from $40 to $150, were bought by new prospective residents.
+The new town of Lincoln thrived, soon encompassing the old site of Postville, and in 1855, Lincoln gained the county seat back from Mt.
 Pulaski.
-The old Postville Courthouse was sold for $300 to a man named Solomon Kahn, who used the building briefly as a store and later as a post office.
+A new courthouse was built in 1858.
+The old Postville Courthouse was sold for $300 to Solomon Kahn, who used the building briefly as a store and later as a post office.
 As decades passed, the old courthouse was used as a private home.

-Farming was the initial basis of Lincoln’s economy; however that changed when coal mines began to built in the area.
-Before long, numerous new businesses providing hardware, building materials, food and professional services sprouted up in the community.
+Farming was the initial basis of Lincoln’s economy; however, that changed when coal mines began to be built in the area.
+Before long, numerous new businesses that provided hardware, building materials, food, and professional services sprouted up in the community.

-The main road in Logan County, originally the Springfield Stage Road paralleling the railroad alignment, became State Route 4 in 1918.
-In 1926, it became Route 66, bringing with it auto courts, restaurants and service stations to the community.
+The main road in Logan County, originally called the Springfield Stage Road, paralleling the railroad alignment, became State Route 4 in 1918.
+In 1926, it became Route 66, bringing auto courts, restaurants, and service stations to the community.

-In August, 1929 automobile magnate Henry Ford purchased the old Postville courthouse and its one-block site for $8,000.
-Ford planned to dismantle the structure, move the pieces to Michigan, and rebuild it as a Lincoln memorial at his Greenfield Village in Dearborn, Michigan.
-By the end of September, the old courthouse had been dismantled and every stone was gone.
-The Postville Courthouse was rebuilt in time for the grand opening of Greenfield Village on October 29, 1929 and continues to stand today in Dearborn, Michigan.
+In August 1929, automobile magnate Henry Ford purchased the old Postville courthouse and its one-block site for $8,000.
+Ford planned to dismantle the structure, move the pieces to Michigan, and rebuild it as a Lincoln memorial at his Greenfield Village in Dearborn.
+By the end of September, the old courthouse had been dismantled, and every stone was gone.
+The Postville Courthouse was rebuilt in time for the grand opening of Greenfield Village on October 29, 1929, and continues to stand today in Dearborn, Michigan.

 After dismantling the old courthouse, Henry Ford donated the block, to be used as a park, to the Logan County Historical Society.
-However, for two decades the block stood empty.
-During Lincoln’s centennial in 1953, the city of Lincoln presented the block to the State of Illinois, as the first step in creating a Lincoln memorial.
-The state soon began construction of a replica courthouse on the original site and in 1956 a local museum collection was installed on the first floor.
-The second floor was furnished as a mid-nineteenth century courtroom and offices.
-Today, the Postville Courthouse State Historic Site, located at 914 Fifth Street, is open to the public on Fridays and Saturdays.
+However, for two decades, the block stood empty.
+During Lincoln’s centennial in 1953, the city of Lincoln presented the block to the State of Illinois as the first step in creating a Lincoln memorial.
+The state soon began constructing a replica courthouse on the original site, and in 1956 a local museum collection was installed on the first floor.
+The second floor was furnished as a mid-19th-century courtroom and offices.
+Today, it is the Postville Courthouse State Historic Site located at 914 Fifth Street.

 Lincoln is also home to the Lincoln College Museum, which houses a sizeable collection of Lincoln artifacts and memorabilia.
 The Lincoln College Museum is located at 300 Keokuk Street.

-At 738 Washington, you can see the remains of the Old Mill Restaurant that became famous for its schnitzel shortly after it started business in 1929.
-Family owned and operated it served thousands of Route 66 travelers up until 1996, when it closed its doors forever.
-Over the years, the building badly deteriorated and in 2005, was slated for demolition.
-However, the following year, a “save-the-mill” campaign began, and in 2007, the building began renovations.
+At 738 Washington, the Mill Museum is contained in what was once called the Old Mill Restaurant that became famous for its schnitzel shortly after it started business in 1929.
+Family-owned and operated, it served thousands of Route 66 travelers until 1996, when it closed its doors.
+Over the years, the building badly deteriorated and, in 2005, was slated for demolition.
+However, the following year, a “save-the-mill” campaign began, and in 2007, the renovations on the building began.